 It curbs the activity of CDK4 and CDK6 enzymes, which helps stop cancer cells from dividing and growing.

 This medication is a combination of a generic form of Herceptin and a chemotherapy drug.

 This drug is a type called a "P13K inhibitor."
 You might use it if you have HER2-negative, hormone-receptor-positive cancer cells with a P1K3CA mutation.

 It blocks the growth of new blood vessels in your cancer cells.

 Your doctor may suggest this drug if you have hormone-receptor-positive, HER2-negative cancer.
-It prevents cancer cells from getting the energy they need.
+It blocks a protein called mTOR and helps limit growth of cancer cells.

 It blocks certain proteins in HER2-positive cells.